microsoft/pxt/docs/blog/microbit/2023-release.md

 ![Code validation in tutorials](/static/blog/microbit/2023-release/code-validation.gif)

-## Audio Recording & Playback Extension
+## Audio Recording and Playback Extension

 There is a new extension available in the extension gallery called "audio-recording" which will allow you to record short audio clips and play them back.
 This extension will only work on the micro:bit v2.